Qiskit-Extensions/mthree/docs/basic.rst

 Simple example
 --------------
-Here we use use a noisy simulator to perform the three steps above.
+Here we use a noisy simulator to perform the three steps above.
 First we import the needed modules, and construct a circuit of interest.

 .. jupyter-execute::